Offshore Investing: Opening Offshore Brokerage & Investment Accounts

 If you are truly seeking freedom from all taxation, the best solution is not only to move your assets, but move your residency.
 Even with the most sophisticated offshore structure, over many jurisdictions, accounts, nominee directors and trusts, you will still be inevitably tied to the high-tax country where you live and the laws that are dictated to you.

-Perhaps a decade ago it was possible to effectively cancel your tax burden, however tax authorities, and information sharing agreements are making increasingly difficult to do so.
+Perhaps a decade ago it was possible to effectively cancel your tax burden, however, tax authorities, and information sharing agreements are making it increasingly difficult to do so.
 Though if you live in the right destination there are more possibilities to properly structure your financials.
 Moving your primary residence, (living less than 180 days a year) frees you from the local income taxation.
 And because taxation does not follow you, and ends where the border of the country ends, you are tax-free.

 Depending on where you live, if you live in a territorial-based tax system (which is the majority of the world, besides the US and Eritrea) then you are only taxed on income made within the territory that you reside- rather than on worldwide income.
 Therefore all profits accrued from an offshore investment are free from taxation in your country of residence.

 However, each country has its own unique tax structure and foreign-income reporting requirements.
 It is important to find out what those requirements are for you, before you get started.